Single Resolution Mechanism

 Upon notification from the ECB that a bank is failing or likely to fail, the Board will adopt a resolution scheme including relevant resolution tools and any use of the Single Resolution Fund, established by the SRM Regulation (EU) No 806/2014.
 The Single Resolution Fund helps to ensure a uniform administrative practice in the financing of resolution within the SRM.
-By 1 January 2024, the available financial means of the SRF will reach the target level of at least 1% of the amount of covered deposits of all credit institutions authorised in all of the participating Member States.

 A Single Resolution Fund (SRF) to finance the restructuring of failing credit institutions was established as an essential part of the SRM by a complementary intergovernmental agreement, after its ratification.
 If it is decided to resolve a bank facing serious difficulties, its resolution will be managed efficiently, at minimum costs to taxpayers and the real economy.
 In extraordinary circumstances, the Single Resolution Fund (SRF), financed by the banking sector itself, can be accessed.
 The SRF is established under the control of the SRB.

-The total target size of the Fund will equal at least 1% of the covered deposits of all banks in Member States participating in the Banking Union.
-The SRF is to be built up over eight years, beginning in 2016.
-By July 2022, the SRF had reached a size of €66 billion.
+The available financial means of the Fund aims to equal at least 1% of the amount of the covered deposits of all credit institutions authorised in all of the Member States participating in the Banking Union.
+The SRF was built up over eight years, from 2016 until 2023, when it reached the target level of at least 1% of the amount of covered deposits of all the banks operating in the Banking Union.
+As of 31 December 2024, the SRF amounts to €80 billion, which is above the 1% of covered deposits.

 History

+Initial legislation

 The SRM was enacted through a Regulation and an Intergovernmental Agreement (IGA) which are titled: